Curtin-Open-Knowledge-Initiative/open-metadata-report/templates/report_template_singleDB.md

 quality.

 In this project, we assess and compare the value added by OpenAlex to Crossref metadata, both in coverage of publications and other research output
-(with and without DOIs) as well as in coverage of metadata (inlcuding identifiers) for authors, institutions, publication venues and disciplines.
+(with and without DOIs) as well as in coverage of metadata (including identifiers) for authors, institutions, publication venues and disciplines.